Inclement Weather Procedures

 School will be cancelled if heavy snow and/or icy conditions make it exceedingly hazardous or impossible for school buses to travel their routes and/or for employees and students to report to school safely.
 We try to make our decision by 5:30 a.m. the morning of a cancellation and notification made by 6 a.m.

-Prime Time Youth Care will be open at the normal time at Liberty only and WRAP is closed on snow days.
+Prime Time Youth Care will be open at the normal time.

 Delaying the start of school due to weather conditions that are expected to improve throughout the school day.